nens/threedi-docs/source/e_2d_tutorial.rst

 Set up your Schematisation settings
 +++++++++++++++++++++++++++++++++++
-The most fundamental element to building a Shematisation is choosing your correct settings.
+The most fundamental element to building a schematisation is choosing your correct settings.
 We will go through all required settings for a basic 2D flow model.
 A list of mandatory settings and detailed descriptions can be found :download:`in the database overview <pdf/database-overview.pdf>`.
 Extra elements, such as 1D channels, levees or hydraulic structures, are discussed in the other tutorials.